|Le Chai (The old Wine Store)||Self Catering||Flexible||1||3||1|

 The spacious shower room with shower, washbasin and bidet is also on the gallery

-The shared 10m x 5m heated saltwater swimming pool is a new addition for 2019 and will be open from May to September.
-There are sunloungers plus table and chairs around the pool.
+The shared 10m x 5m heated saltwater swimming pool is open from May to September (weather permitting).
+There are sunloungers, wicker furniture plus tables and chairs around the pool.

 The Games Barn has 10 adults bikes and 4 children's bikes.
 Additional bikes can be hired locally and delivered to our gites.

 South facing gravelled courtyard garden with garden furniture and charcoal bbq.